PhotoPay/photopay-ios/README.md

 # Creating customized build of PhotoPay SDK

-If your final app size is too large, you can create a customised build of _MicroBlink.framework_ and _MicroBlink.bundle_ which will contain only features and resources that you really need.
+If your final app size is too large, you can create a customised build of _Microblink.framework_ and _Microblink.bundle_ which will contain only features and resources that you really need.

 In order to create customised build of PhotoPay SDK, you first need to download the static distribution of PhotoPay SDK.
 A valid production licence key is required in order to gain access to the download link of PhotoPay SDK static distribution.
 Once you have a valid production licence key, please contact our [support team](http://help.microblink.com) and ask them to provide you with the download link.
-After they give you access to the static distribution of PhotoPay SDK, you will be able to download it from you account at [MicroBlink Developer Dashboard](https://www.microblink.com/login).
+After they give you access to the static distribution of PhotoPay SDK, you will be able to download it from you account at [Microblink Developer Dashboard](https://www.microblink.com/login).

 The static distribution of PhotoPay SDK is a large zip file (several hundred megabytes) which contains static libraries of PhotoPay SDK's native code, all assets and resources and a script which will create the customised build for you.